TingChiehLin/video-highlight-tool/README.md

 ## Usage

 1. Visit the application in your browser at `http://localhost:3000`
-2. Click the "Upload Video" button to add a video file
+2. Click the "Upload your video" button to add a video file
-3. Wait for the AI processing to complete (Mock)
+3. Wait for the AI processing to complete (Mock API)
 4. Select the sentences you want to include in the highlight reel
 5. Preview the highlight clip and adjust as needed

 ## Deployment

 The application is deployed on Vercel.
-You can access the live demo at: [https://video-highlight-tool.vercel.app/](https://video-highlight-tool.vercel.app/)
+You can access the live demo at: [Here](https://video-highlight-tool.vercel.app/)

 ## License